tsathishkumar/MySController-rs/README.md

     ```

 Note: If you are using TCP for controller - the port value will be used to create TCP server listening on the specified port.
-(So it shoud be the address of the machine running MyRController)
+(So it shoud be the address of the machine running MySController)

 ## TODO